-Bus Accident Attorney in Columbia, SC
+Bus Accident Attorney in Columbia

 If you or a loved one was seriously injured in a Columbia Bus Accident, you need to have someone working on the case immediately.
-The Columbia Bus Accident Lawyers at the Strom Law Firm can ensure that your personal injury claim is timely initiated, preserved, and filed to seek the compensation you deserve.
+The Columbia bus accident lawyers at the Strom Law Firm can ensure that your personal injury claim is timely initiated, preserved, and filed to seek the compensation you deserve.

 In a city like Columbia, with a growing public transit system, many commuters and students depend heavily on public transportation.
 Although a generally safe mode of transportation, bus accidents do occur.
 A bus’s capacity to cause damage is drastically increased by its weight and size, sometimes leading to catastrophic injury or death.
-Bus accidents often result in devastating injuries, leaving an injured victim with mounting medical bills and treatment, lost earnings, and serious or permanent disability.
+Bus accidents often result in catastrophic injuries, leaving an injured victim with mounting medical bills and treatment, lost earnings, and serious or permanent disability.

 2016 data from the Federal Motor Carrier Safety Administration’s (FMCSA) Large Truck and Bus Crash studies show the extent that buses contribute to the mortality rate in United States vehicular accidents.
 NHTSA conducted a 10-year study, School-Transportation-Related Crashes, documenting an average of 128 fatalities every year.
 Driver error is often the primary factor in such heartbreaking events.

-At Strom Law Firm, we fight for compensation from negligent bus drivers, their employers, and transportation companies.
+At Strom Law Firm, our personal injury attorneys fight for compensation from negligent bus drivers, their employers, and transportation companies.
 We understand South Carolina’s transportation statutes and the complex legal questions that can arise in bus accident cases, including navigating multiple injured parties who have suffered numerous and significant injuries.
 The Columbia Bus Accident Lawyers at Strom Law Firm will devote time and resources to fight for fair compensation on behalf of our injured clients.
 We take the necessary steps to hold bus companies accountable for the injuries they cause by their negligence or other wrongful behavior.

 Common Types of Bus Accident Injuries